A Breakup: You Didn’t Lose Anyone. They Lost You.

 - Get out there and get to know yourself again.

-- Don’t look for a replacement love to make you feel better and make yourself forget.
+- Don’t look for a replacement love to make you feel better and make you forget.

 The best thing to do in these cases is to spend some time to heal and to remember once again what makes you happy.
 Learn what you dream of and what matters to you.

 What you lost no longer exists.
 It’s in the past.
-What you have coming are new joys and new hopes.
+What you have coming is new joys and new hopes.

 If you want it, it’s within your reach.